os-omg-x/sql-rag-qa/README.md

   - Which students have a scholarship?
   - What are the average marks in Mathematics?
   - hi (for small talk)
-- Follow-up questions are supported (e.g., "Which of them have a scholarship?").
+- Follow-up questions are not supported currently

 ---